-This comprehensive guide will walk through the key steps to accurately estimate your 2024 take home pay in Nunavut.
+This guide will walk you through the key steps to accurately estimate your take home pay in Nunavut.
 We’ll cover gross income, tax deductions, CPP, EI, and other common payroll reductions to reach your final net amount.

 Calculating Your Gross Income in Nunavut